 Pass-through entity (PTE) elective tax

-For taxable years beginning on or after January 1, 2021, and before January 1, 2026, qualifying pass-through entities (PTEs) may annually elect to pay an entity level state tax on income.
-Qualified taxpayers receive a credit for their share of the entity level tax, reducing their California personal income tax.
+For taxable years beginning on or after January 1, 2021, and before January 1, 2031, qualifying pass-through entities (PTEs) may annually elect to pay an entity-level state tax on income.
+If the qualified entity deducts the PTE elective tax for federal purposes, the amount of the PTE elective tax that was deducted is added back for California purposes in computing the qualified entity's California net income.
+For California purposes, qualified taxpayers receive a credit for their share of the entity-level tax, reducing their California personal income tax.

 Do you qualify?